bcooper085/doctor-lookup/README.md

 # Specs

-- User can input a symptom (ie. "toothache") into a form
+- User can input a symptom (e.g. "toothache") into a form
 - Input will search betterdoctor.com
 - Result will display doctors who treat your symptom